Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Definitions

 For the purpose of this paper, an orthogonal polyhedron is defined as a connected 3-manifold (with boundary) in $\mathbb R^3$ that can be obtained as the union of finitely many \emph{boxes}, i.e., cuboids whose edges are parallel to the coordinate axes.
-Without loss of generality, we stipulate that every 2-reflex orthogonal polyhedron encountered in this paper has only horizontal reflex edges, and no vertical ones.
+Given an orthogonal polyhedron, two points $a$ and $b$ \emph{see} each other if and only if the segment $ab$ has no intersection with the exterior of the polyhedron.
+A point $p$ is \emph{guarded} by an edge $e$ of an orthogonal polyhedron if and only if there exists a point of $e$ that sees $p$.
+A subset $\mathcal S$ of the edges of an orthogonal polyhedron \emph{guards} the polyhedron itself if and only if every point of the polyhedron is guarded by at least one edge in $\mathcal S$.

+We define the \emph{vertical} direction (or \emph{up-down} direction) to be the direction parallel to the $z$ axis.
+Accordingly, any direction parallel to the $xy$ plane is called \emph{horizontal}.
+Thus, the edges of an orthogonal polyhedron are either vertical or horizontal.
+We say that an orthogonal polyhedron is \emph{1-reflex} if it has no horizontal reflex edges, and \emph{2-reflex} if it has no vertical reflex edges (see Figure~\ref{f:examples}).
+Observe that the surface of a 2-reflex orthogonal polyhedron must be connected, and hence its \emph{genus} is well defined.

-The intersection between a 2-reflex orthogonal polyhedron and a horizontal plane not containing any of its vertices is a collection of pairwise disjoint rectangles.
-As the plane is moved upwards or downwards, the intersection does not change, until a vertex is reached.
+The intersection of a 2-reflex orthogonal polyhedron and a horizontal plane that does not contain any of its vertices is a collection of pairwise disjoint rectangles $R_1, R_2, \dots, R_k$ (note that this is not true of general orthogonal polyhedra, whose horizontal sections may be arbitrary orthogonal polygons).
+As the plane is moved upward or downward, the shape of the intersection does not change until a vertex is encountered.
+Focusing on one such rectangle $R_i$, the intersection between the polyhedron and the plane contains a copy of $R_i$ as long as the plane's ``altitude'' is within a certain interval: the union of such copies of $R_i$ is a cuboid.
 Thus, a natural way to partition a 2-reflex orthogonal polyhedron is into maximal cuboids, any two of which are either disjoint or touch each other at their top or bottom faces.
 Each cuboid in such a partition is called a \emph{brick}, and any non-empty intersection between two bricks is called their \emph{contact rectangle}.
-Figure~\ref{fig4:1} shows all the possible ways in which two bricks can touch each other.
+Figure~\ref{fig4:1} shows all the possible (combinatorial) ways in which two bricks can touch each other.